 Author contributions: Li CW and Yan YQ were involved in the acquisition, analysis, interpretation of the data, critical revision of the manuscript, and final approval of the version to be published, all authors contributed to the conception, study design, and the acquisition, analysis, and interpretation of the data; Huang P was involved in the design, acquisition of the data, and drafting and revision of the final manuscript, all authors gave final approval of the manuscript.

 Corresponding author: Peter Huang, MD, Department of Medicine, China Medical University, No. 100, Sec.
-1, Jingmao Road, Beitun Dist, Taichung City 406040, Taiwan R.O.C., Taiwan. peterhuangyc@hotmail.com
+1, Jingmao Road, Beitun Dist, Taichung City 406040, Taiwan. peterhuangyc@hotmail.com

 Received: March 4, 2022